 About CCEMThe research community in the ETH domain considers ubiquitous access to affordable energy services as one of the primary goods for a modern society, with the provision that these services must be rendered in an environmentally compatible manner.
 A research portfolio has been formulated in a detailed report Energy Research in the ETH Domain that is addressed to the research community, graduate students and the public interested in energy research.

-The VisionThe vision of the Competence Center Energy and Mobility (CCEM-CH) is a more sustainable energy system, which provides the energy services required for economic growth with strongly reduced primary energy input.
+The VisionThe vision of the Competence Center Energy and Mobility (CCEM-CH) was a more sustainable energy system, which provides the energy services required for economic growth with strongly reduced primary energy input.
 The system meets the societal demand for services in an economically affordable and environmentally compatible manner, thereby preserving the earth's climate.
 The 2000 Watt society (1) is a metaphor for such a system.

-The MissionThe mission of the Center is a contribution towards reducing the CO2 emissions of the Swiss energy system, and to enhancing security of supply by decreasing the dependence on imported fossil energy carriers.
+The MissionThe mission of the Center was a contribution towards reducing the CO2 emissions of the Swiss energy system, and to enhancing security of supply by decreasing the dependence on imported fossil energy carriers.
 For targeting a significant impact on society, projects will be designed together with stakeholders, and will strengthen the competitiveness of Swiss industry by development of new and innovative systems, products, and services.

 - efficiency increase in all energy conversion steps